2Printer Settings

 Default: By documents

-Set page collation to By documents or By pages.
+Set page collation to By documents, By pages, or As in printer.

 Duplex mode